Every City in the USA

 2019 654,741 July 1, 2019

-What's the median income in Portland?
+What is the median household income in Portland?

 Median household income is 17% above the U.S. median ($90,919 vs $77,719); 12.7% live in poverty — 0.2 points above the 12.5% U.S. rate.